-Investment in affiliates, where the Company has the ability to exercise significant influence by way of 20%-50% ownership or other means, are accounted for by using the equity method.
-A certain entity is accounted for by using the equity method as described in (1) 3) above.
+Investments in partnerships and other investments, of which the Company and its subsidiaries have more than 3% to 5% ownership or over which the Company and its subsidiaries can exercise significant influence, are accounted for by using the equity method except for those for which the fair value option has been elected.

+Equity method investments are recorded at cost plus/minus the Company and its subsidiaries' portion of equity in undistributed earnings.
 If the value of an investment has declined and is judged to be other-than-temporary, the investment is written down to its fair value.

-And when an affiliate issues stocks, which price per share is more or less than the Company and its subsidiaries' average carrying amount per share, to unrelated third parties, the Company and its subsidiaries adjust the carrying amount of its investment in the affiliate and recognize the gain or loss in the consolidated statements of income in the year in which the change in ownership interest occurs.
+When an equity method investee issues stocks, which price per share is more or less than the Company and its subsidiaries' average carrying amount per share, to unrelated third parties, the Company and its subsidiaries adjust the carrying amount of its equity method investee and recognize the gain or loss in the consolidated statements of income in the year in which the change in ownership interest occurs.